ekard-lampin/CardGrower/CHANGLELOG.md

 - Polished input logic to be more familiar.

 v1.0.0-release ====================================================================================
-- TODO: Fix card on the start screen.
+- Fixed card display on the start menu.